 - Skills required: Editorial skills, writing, graphic design, and knowledge of digital publishing.

 - Desire & passion: A keen interest in your chosen niche and a commitment to research and delivering high-quality content consistently is important.
-Additionally, an eye for interesting or novel stories or view points will help you stand out.
+An eye for interesting or novel stories or viewpoints will help you stand out.

 Magazine subscription example: Front Porch Republic